cvxgrp/ncvx/README.md

 Installation
 ------------
-You should first install CVXPY.
+You should first install CVXPY version 0.4.
 CVXPY install guide can be found [here](http://www.cvxpy.org/).
-If you already have CVXPY, make sure you have the latest version by running ``pip install --upgrade cvxpy``.
+We are working on upgrading NCVX to work with CVXPY 1.0.

 Then install ``scsprox`` from source [here](https://github.com/SteveDiamond/scsprox).